nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

 ```
 ---

-### **1. RTL Simulation**
+## **1. RTL Simulation **

-#### **Step 1:**
+#### **Step 1: RTL Behavioral Description and Verification by Description**
-Typically you enter code in Verilog on the Register-Transfer Level (RTL), where you model your design using clocked registers, datapath elements and control elements.
-You will use Cadence Verilog-XL to simulate your design.
-You will also need to create a Verilog testbench for your circuit.
+In this step, you enter a code in Verilog on the Register-Transfer-Level (RTL) based on the design requirments, where you model your design using clocked registers, datapath elements and control elements.
+For the verification, you will use Cadence Verilog-XL to simulate your design via the testbench code.
 In this tutorial there are 2 files as follows:

-1. accu.v: Verilog RTL code for an 8-bit accumulator
+1. **accu.v:** Verilog RTL code for an 8-bit accumulator

 ```
 module dff(d, q, clk);